ECI Portfolio Page Pic 1

 Parent Education

-Their initiatives include language development programs, home visitation for new moms, developmental pediatrics for identified children, programming for children exhibiting speech and language delays, extended parent training, care coordination, training for early care professionals and providing families with kits containing educational resources.
+upWORDS initiatives include language development programs, home visitation for new mothers, developmental pediatrics for identified children, programming for children exhibiting speech and language delays, extended parent training, care coordination, training for early care professionals and providing families with kits containing educational resources.
 For more information visit.
 For more information visit https://www.texaschildrens.org/departments/upwords-program

 The Rupani Foundation uses community-driven approaches to provide holistic, culturally relevant support programs for resource-limited families parenting or expecting infants and toddlers.
-By partnering with the Hackett Center for Mental Health and Children’s Museum Houston for their “Thriving Together” program, they hope to amplify their efforts hope to improve relational health between caregivers and young children, build caregiver knowledge and skills for nurturing interactions, and address common feelings of isolation and stress within families facing systemic barriers.
+By partnering with the Hackett Center for Mental Health and Children’s Museum Houston for their “Thriving Together” program, the organization hopes to amplify efforts hope to improve relational health between caregivers and young children, build caregiver knowledge and skills for nurturing interactions, and address common feelings of isolation and stress within families facing systemic barriers.
 For more information visit https://www.rupanifoundationusa.org/

 Data & Analysis